abhigpt/Recko-Assignment/README.md

 # Recko-Assignment
 APIs for the Assignment Using Node and MySql

-Prerequisites: You will need to install mysql and nodejs.The assignment will run on localhost server port 3000.
+Prerequisites: You will need to install mysql and nodejs.The assignment will run on localhost server port 3000.Type node app.js to run.
 NOTE: You can find the small dump/seed to test the APIs.The dump file name is reckodump.sql(its inside the mysql-node folder of this assignment).

 Table structure:
 USER -> id, family_id, universe_id, power.